Tornadoes of 2012: November 27–29 (Europe)

 A small, but damaging three-day outbreak of tornadoes that affected the Mediterranean region of Europe began in Italy on November 27, with an F1 tornado that moved through Rosignano Marittimo.
 Multiple homes in residential areas sustained heavy roof damage, windows were broken, trees were downed, while fencing and sheds were destroyed.
 On November 28, a large, multiple-vortex, F3 wedge tornado caused major damage in an industrial section of Taranto.
 Multiple industrial buildings at the Ilva steel plant were severely damaged, a large reinforced concrete chimney was completely destroyed, and a massive multi-ton crane was lifted and toppled at this location.
 Multiple vehicles were tossed into piles and damaged, and some were thrown considerable distances and severely mangled.
 Metal power pylons were blown to the ground, while a gas station and several other structures were also damaged.
 One person was killed by the Taranto tornado, and 40 others were injured.
 An F1 tornado from the same parent supercell struck the Monopoli area the same day, causing roof, window, and tree damage.
 The outbreak continued eastward on November 29, with multiple tornadoes causing damage in Greece.
 Near Preveza, an F1 tornado snapped many trees, damaged some farms, and destroyed signs and greenhouses along its path.
 Another F1 destroyed a warehouse, an open-air canteen, and a garage in the Argassi area.
 The strongest tornado to occur that day was an F2 that touched down near Katakolo and uprooted hundreds of olive trees, and also destroyed the roofs of several structures, along with some metal shelter buildings.
 An F1 tornado also downed many trees near Alfeiousa before the outbreak came to an end.
 A total of seven tornadoes were confirmed.

 December

-There were 93 tornadoes reported in the U.S. in December, of which 53 were confirmed.